grd/FreePDM/ConceptOfDesign/FreePDM_03-DesignDecisions.md

 Pro's                      | Con's
 -------------------------- | --------------------------
-Centralized updates        | Security is more difficult More easy to add other SW  | More data transport
+Centralized updates        | Security is more difficult(specially .js) More easy to add other SW  | More data transport
                            |
 (Mainanability?)           | (Mainanability?)

+See also Comment of user1234 in the related [topic](https://forum.freecadweb.org/viewtopic.php?f=8&t=68350&p=594331#p594252)

 Looking at the local storage there are two tastes available(for now).